Divorce and property – what are your options

 Selling on the open market with an estate agent

 Selling with an estate agent will enable you to achieve the highest price for your property, but the timescales are unpredictable.
-Home.co.uk suggests that you can expect your property to be on the market for an average of 90 days before you accept an offer, and the government’s website advises that it takes an average of 8-12 weeks to complete a sale once an offer has been accepted.
-This means it takes, on average, a total of 5-6 months to sell a house on the open market.
+Recent data suggests that you can expect your property to be on the market for an average of 115 days before you accept an offer, and the government’s website advises that it takes an average of 8-12 weeks to complete a sale once an offer has been accepted.
+This means it takes, on average, a total of 5-7 months to sell a house on the open market.

 Selling on the open market with an online estate agent

-Selling with an online estate agent can often be cheaper than selling with a high street estate agent, but they don’t always have the same level of local knowledge and may offer a less comprehensive service (eg. you may be expected to conduct your own property viewings).
-The time taken to sell via an online estate agent is likely to be similar to the time it takes with a high street estate agent.
+You can often sell your house more cheaply with an online estate agent, but they don’t always have the same level of local knowledge and may offer a less comprehensive service (eg. you may be expected to conduct your own property viewings).

 Selling your house at auction

-Selling at auction is seen as a quicker option than selling via an estate agent, and it can work well for some, but it’s important to note that there is no guarantee that your property will sell at auction and properties usually sell for less than market value.
+Auction is a quicker option than selling via an estate agent, and it can work well for some, but it’s important to note that there is no guarantee that your property will sell at auction and properties usually sell for less than market value.
 If your property fails to meet its reserve price, and therefore doesn’t sell, it can be difficult to attract buyers on the open market afterwards.
-Your property will usually be marketed for around a month before the auction takes place, and then completion of the sale will be required within 28 days, so if your property successfully sells at auction it is likely to take around 2 months.
+The auction house will market your property for around a month before the auction takes place.
+The sale will then need to complete within 28 days.
+If your property successfully sells at auction it is likely to take around 2 months.

 Selling your house to a professional home buyer